The Elder made it a habit to watch over them.

-This caused the elder to chuckle.
+His words caused the Elder to chuckle.

 “Just don’t lose the phone, okay?”

-“I make no promises,” Alex replied right before he pressed the End Call button and set the cell phone back on a charging pad inside the top drawer of his antique cherrywood desk.
+“I make no promises,” Alex replied right before he pressed the End Call button and set the cell phone back on a charging pad inside the top drawer of his antique cherry wood desk.

 Joking aside, Alex picked up the handset of a filigree rotary phone.
 He brought it up to his ear, tucking it under his golden locks as he dialed with his free hand.
-With an old world elegance, the rotary dial purred as it rotated through the numbers.
+With an old-world elegance, the rotary dial purred as it rotated through the numbers.